7 Best Smartwatches for Firefighters: (2026 Guide & Reviews)

 Extra button and siren:

 There’s a button you can press with gloves on to start workouts or drop a waypoint.
-It also has a loud siren to help rescuers find you.

 Advanced health & safety sensors: